mattsilber/netclient/readme.md

 The result of each `BatchItemResponse<T>` can be retrieved from the `BatchResult` by linking to the key of the `Batchable` you supplied when creating the BatchRequest.
 The BatchResult is returned to the callback supplied to `BatchRequest.onBatchSuccess(SuccessListener<BatchResult>)`, and all BatchItemResponses will be available there.

-If any of the Batchables fail, the callback supplied to `BatchRequest.onBatchFail(RequestError)` will be triggered once with errors consolidated from each failed request.
+If any of the Batchables fail, the callback supplied to `BatchRequest.onBatchFail(RequestError)` will be triggered with a `BatchError` containing the standard collection of error messages, as well as access to each individual `BatchItemResponse` and their potential results or errors.

 You also have the option to supply a `SuccessListener<T>` for each item to be triggered right before the BatchResult is returned.
 Each key can have any number of callbacks associated with it, and can be set via `BatchRequest.onItemSuccess(String, SuccessListener<T>)` or `BatchRequest.onItemSuccess(Respondable<T>)`.
 But, please note: There is absolutely no type-safety using these callbacks.
 It's up to you, as the developer, to ensure the keys you supply map to the correct data type.
 If the types don't match up, or any other kind of exception is thrown during any of the callbacks or parsers, the `onFail(RequestError)` method will be triggered with the messages of the Throwable.